Ahmed is a Partner and Solicitor Advocate. He joined Bolt Burdon Kemp in 2011 and heads our Military Claims team.

-Since joining Bolt Burdon Kemp in 2011, he has developed our strong practice in claims for armed forces personnel.
-As well as being named a key lawyer within the personal injury sector, the Legal 500 2021 has highlighted Ahmed as a “next generation partner” and describes him as a solicitor who “knows military law backwards and leaves no stone unturned in fighting for his clients, but in an impressively suave and relaxed way”.
-Ahmed manages high value personal injury and clinical negligence claims, often involving serious accidents suffered by personnel during training or through failures to treat and rehabilitate.
+Ahmed manages high value personal injury and clinical negligence claims, often involving serious accidents suffered by service personnel during training or through failures to treat and rehabilitate.
 He ensures that all his clients are seen at an early stage by the right medical experts, so that their injuries can be fully investigated, an assessment made of their future needs and a strategy agreed for the successful progression of their claims.

 As an experienced Solicitor-Advocate, Ahmed often appears in the High Court to represent his clients.
 He has led our work defending the rights of service personnel in the workplace against poor conditions, bullying, discrimination and harassment.
-He has an in depth understanding of service complaint procedures and will advise clients all the way through to appeal stages and beyond into civil claims arising out of those complaints.
+He has an in depth understanding of service complaint procedures and will advise clients all the way through to appeal stages and beyond.
 He is passionate about protecting the rights of women and minorities in the armed forces.

 Ahmed has led ground-breaking litigation in his field, including:

-Ahmed has also has written “A Practical Guide to Military Claims”, the first legal guide for practitioners which deals exclusively with this specialist field.
-His book was given a five star review in The Law Society Gazette who said,
+Ahmed has also has written “A Practical Guide to Military Claims”, the first legal guide for practitioners which deals exclusively with claims brought on behalf of service personnel, veterans and their families.
+His book was given a five star review in The Law Society Gazette which said,

 “what sets this book apart from other practical guides is the very clear empathy that the author has for members of the military community, pointing out that ‘as lawyers we must try to understand our clients if we are ever going to have a chance of acting in their best interest’.”